 “We will see…” the barkeep replied.
 A tone of knowing permeated his response.

 The nazi spun around, looking for an explanation, but confusion stopped him.
 The barkeep was shoveling ash from the fireplace onto a heap in the center of the room.

 Swaying and speechless, he watched as the heap morphed into a shadowy figure.
 He blinked his eyes, thinking it a trick of the light, but it began to elongate and move toward him.
 He had seen such things in picture books used to scare children.

-"Golam!
-Help!"
-He shrieked as the thing slithered shockingly fast, its distended arms ended in a spread of claws, outstretched to capture him.
+"Golam!" he whispered, his throat constricting with fear.
+The thing slithered shockingly fast, its distended arms ended in a spread of claws, outstretched to capture him.
 He stumbled backward and groped for the door.
 Bursting out into the snow, he squeezed his eyes shut, and waited for those claws to close around his throat.
 He opened his eyes to find nothing.